317070/python-twitch-stream/README.rst

   sudo apt-get update && sudo apt-get install ffmpeg

 The ffmpeg library needs to be very recent.
-There are plenty of bugs when running a stream using older versions of ffmpeg and avconv, including but not limited too 6GB of memory use, problems with the audio and synchronization of the audio and the video.
+There are plenty of bugs when running a stream using older versions of ffmpeg or avconv, including but not limited to 6GB of memory use, problems with the audio and synchronization of the audio and the video.

 Or alternatively, install the latest